wangyu-/tinyfecVPN/README.md

     --timeout             <number>        how long could a packet be held in queue before doing fec, unit: ms, default: 8ms --mode                <number>        fec-mode,available values: 0, 1; 0 cost less bandwidth, 1 cost less latency;default: 0)
-    --report              <number>        turn on send/recv report, and set a period for reporting, unit: s --re-connect                          re-connect after lost connection,only for client. advanced options:
+    --report              <number>        turn on send/recv report, and set a period for reporting, unit: s --keep-reconnect                      re-connect after lost connection,only for client. advanced options:
     --mtu                 <number>        mtu. for mode 0, the program will split packet to segment smaller than mtu_value. for mode 1, no packet will be split, the program just check if the mtu is exceed.